Herat: Modern history (1500-2023)

 After the U.S. invasion of Afghanistan, on 12 November 2001, it was captured from the Taliban by forces loyal to the Northern Alliance and Ismail Khan returned to power (see Battle of Herat).
 The state of the city was reportedly much better than that of Kabul.
-In 2004, Mirwais Sadiq, Aviation Minister of Afghanistan and the son of Ismail Khan, was ambushed and killed in Herāt by a local rival group.
+One reporter referred to it as an oasis city.
+In 2004, Mirwais Sadiq, Aviation Minister of Afghanistan and the son of Ismail Khan, was killed in Herat by a local rival group.
 More than 200 people were arrested under suspicion of involvement.

-In 2005, the International Security Assistance Force (ISAF) began establishing bases in and around the city.
-Its main mission was to train the Afghan National Security Forces (ANSF) and help with the rebuilding process of the country.
-Regional Command West, led by Italy, assisted the Afghan National Army (ANA) 207th Corps.
+In 2005, NATO's International Security Assistance Force began establishing bases around the city.
+Its main mission was to train the Afghan National Security Forces and help with the rebuilding process of the country.
+Regional Command West, led by Italy, assisted the Afghan National Army 207th Corps.
 Herat was one of the first seven areas that transitioned security responsibility from NATO to Afghanistan.
 In July 2011, the Afghan security forces assumed security responsibility from NATO.

 Due to their close relations, Iran began investing in the development of Herat's power, economy and education sectors.
-In the meantime, the United States built a consulate in Herat to help further strengthen its relations with Afghanistan.
-In addition to the usual services, the consulate works with the local officials on development projects and with security issues in the region.

-On 12 August 2021, the city was captured by the Taliban during the 2021 Taliban offensive.
+In the meantime, the United States established a consulate in Herat to help further strengthen its relations with Afghanistan.
+On 12 August 2021, the city fell to the Taliban during the 2021 Taliban offensive.

 Geography

+Herat is north of the Hari River in western Afghanistan.
+It has 15 city districts (nahias), covering a land area of 182 km2 or 18277 ha.
+It is connected by a road network with Torghundi to the north, Qala e Naw to the northeast, Firuzkoh to the east, Farah and Delaram to south and southeast, and Islam Qala to the northwest.
+The Pashdan Dam is about 15 km to the northeast of the city.